jmuzina/pragma/guides/CONTRIBUTING.md

 1. **Install Bun:** Install the [bun package manager](https://bun.sh/).
 This is our preferred package manager for this project.
+   Make sure you install Bun version 1.2.0 or later, as earlier versions do not generate text-based lockfiles by default.
 2. **Install Node.js:** Ensure you have [Node.js](https://nodejs.org/en/download/package-manager) version 20 or later
    installed.
 This may be used by some packages that are not fully using Bun.